Krissttina/template/README.md

 Create API routes within Next.js to handle content creation, editing, and retrieval.
 These routes will interact with your chosen backend CMS (e.g., Contentful, Sanity) via its API.
 3. Frontend (UI):
 Build the user interface using Next.js components, incorporating TinyMCE for content editing.
 Fetch data from the backend API endpoints.

+### Install with npm
+You can also install Bootstrap using npm:

+$ npm install bootstrap@3